-The beneficiary's need for medical supplies, equipment and appliances must be reviewed by the beneficiary's physician annually.
+The beneficiary's need for medical supplies, equipment and appliances must be reviewed by the beneficiary's physician or other licensed practitioner acting within their scope of practice authorized under state law annually.

 Medical equipment and appliances must be provided through qualified DME providers.
 Medical supplies may be provided through a qualified home health agency or DME provider.